 FurnaceCompare.com is in the business of helping people choose the right boiler.
 We can help you make the decision that keeps your home warm and your money in your pocket.
-Here are five ways that FurnaceCompare.com can help you choose the right boiler:
+Here are the ways that FurnaceCompare.com can help you choose the right boiler:

-Choose the most appropriate brand of Boiler
+Choose the most appropriate brand of boiler

 The profiles on the following brands of boilers review their history, models, warranty and contact information.

-Choose the best Heating contractor
+Choose the best heating contractor